 I had a tough time that day.
-With asthma, there can be lot of things added together that make it hard to breathe.
+With asthma, there can be a lot of things added together that make it hard to breathe.
 The first thing that happened was our hotel room.
 I'm not sure what set off my asthma, but I woke up during the night sneezing and coughing and my chest was tight.
 So, I started off the day with a couple of puffs of Albuterol.

 Off we went - but I only made it about 1/4 of the way.
-I stopped to try and catch my breathe and have some water, but quickly realized that I shouldn't continue on.
-Since Exercise is another asthma trigger.
+I stopped to try and catch my breath and have some water, but quickly realized that I shouldn't continue on.
+Since exercise is another asthma trigger.

-So, our friend and family continued on up the trail.
+So, our friends and family continued on up the trail.
 I started back down the trail to wait in the car.
 I had a long trail back to the car to think.
 As I hiked alone back to the car, I saw a vulture circling overhead!
 If I wasn't so tired, it would have been funny!
 Did I look that bad trying to hike back down the trail?
 The vulture was out of luck because I was going to make it back to the car!

 When you realize, you need to stop